mwestera/py4ling/exercises/6_defining and calling functions.md

 create_scream()
 ```

-**6.13.** Write a function called `is_even` that takes an integer `n` as an argument and returns `True` if the argument is an even number and `False` if it is odd.
+**6.13.** Write a function called `is_even` that takes an integer `n` as an argument and returns (_not_ prints) `True` if the argument is an even number and `False` if it is odd.
+Test the function by applying it to several numbers, one after the other, and print all test results at once.

 **6.14.** Now write the function `is_odd` that returns `True` when its integer argument `n` is odd and `False` otherwise.
 To reduce redundancy in your code, you can define this function in terms of the previous function `is_even`.

 **6.15.** Write a function called `hypotenuse` that returns the length of the hypotenuse (Dutch: 'schuine zijde') of a right triangle, given the lengths of the two legs adjacent to the right angle as parameters.
 Examples: `hypotenuse(3, 4) == 5.0`, `hypotenuse(24, 7) == 25.0`.

-**6.16.** Define and call a function `invert` that takes a word, and returns a new string containing that word back-to-front (that is, like `print_inverted`, but instead of printing the inverted word, it returns it).
-When calling the function, assign the returned value to a variable and print it.
+**6.16.** Define and call a function `invert` that takes a word, and returns a new string representing that word back-to-front (that is, like `print_inverted`, but instead of printing the inverted word, it returns it to the program for subsequent processing).
+In your program (outside the function definition), apply the function to some word and then print that word and its mirror image next to each other.

 **6.17.** Do you remember how to use _format strings_ to align a string left, center or right?
 Try this again.
 Now write your own function named `right_justify`, _without_ using format strings (for the sake of practice), that takes a string named `s` as a parameter and returns the string with enough leading spaces so that (when printing it) the last letter of the string would be in column 40 of the display.